 After a disaster, insect and rodent activity usually increases.
 Doors and windows should have adequate protection to exclude insects and rodents.

-There are many things you can do to minimize the impact on your health before disaster strikes.
-Put together an emergency food survival kit.
-Do it now and make sure you include the following items to last at least three days:
+If you wish to put together your own an emergency food survival kit, make sure you include these minimal items to last at least three days:

-- canned and/or dried food – luncheon meat, ham, fish, fruits, vegetables, cereals, tea, coffee, powdered soup, salt, sugar, sweets, biscuits, a can opener
+- canned and/or dried food – luncheon meat, jerky, fruits, vegetables, cereals, tea, coffee, powdered soup, salt, sugar, sweets, biscuits, a can opener

 - portable gas cooker or barbeque to cook on